cutterkom/url-sharing-wordpress-plugin/README.md

 ## Installation

 Upload the files in your plugins directory.
 Then activate it.
+On the URL Sharing settings page in the WordPress backend you can change the following:
-For a label in front of the URL, go to the settings page and insert your text in the input field.
-Of course, you can leave it blank, too.
+* The label (text) in front of the URL
-Settings
+* The text on the copy-to-clipboard-button

 ## Change style